Department of Recreation Administration

 Professional and Human Services Building, Room 121

-BS in Recreation Administration - Adventure Recreation & Tourism Option, B.S.
+BS in Recreation Administration - Community Recreation and Youth Services Option,

-BS in Recreation Administration - Community Recreation & Youth Services Option, B.S.
+BS in Recreation Administration - Outdoor Recreation and Natural Resource Management, B.S.

 BS in Recreation Administration - Recreation Therapy Option, B.S.

-BS in Recreation Administration - Sports & Entertainment Facility Management Option, B.S.
+BS in Recreation Administration - Sports and Entertainment Facility Management Option, B.S.

 MN in Recreation Administration, Minor